 Sheerness is a town and civil parish in north Kent.
 Once created as a fort in the 16th Century Sheerness is now a popular family holiday destination.
 There’s something for everyone here, from relaxing on the beach with an ice cream in hand to mooching around the shops for gifts and goodies.

-This beautiful pebbly beach is located on the northern coast of the Isle of Sheppey.
+Sheerness Beach - a beautiful pebbly beach is located on the northern side of the Isle of Sheppey.
 This beach has stunning views of Southend-on-Sea and the Essex coastline.
 This shingle beach is perfect at low tide to explore rockpools and the wildlife that inhabits them.

 Accessibility to the beach is limited steep hills and steps.
 Those with mobility issues may find this difficult.
 Please bear this in mind when visiting.
 The sea wall forms a promenade which is frequently used by cyclists and walkers.
 There are benches and places to perch around the promenade most with stunning sea views.